cheryli/MGLC/Laplace.md

 ```

 ## MPI parallelization of jacobi iteration
 One way to accelerate above serial program on multi-processor systems is MPI(Message Passing Interface).
-And we will introduce the block division and latency hiding of this MPI implementation.
+And we will introduce the block division and latency hiding of this MPI implementation. [refer here to mpi codes](https://github.com/cheryli/MGLC/tree/master/mpi/Laplace/c)

 we will start with the blocked version(without latency hiding).
 The idea is, as illustration,we can divide the computation domain into many sub-domains, and each processor will handle one sub-domain.
 The update of inner points is easy and totally local, but the update of boundary points acquires the information of other sub-domains.
 So we need a layer of ghost points to exchange messages after every steps of iteration.